ts-kontakt/antback/README.md

 ```
 #### Multi-ticker strategies

 For more advanced multi-ticker strategies or those using machine learning, it's often necessary to track more than a few dozen rolling features.
-The ```NamedRollingArrays``` and ```PerTickerNamedRollingArrays``` functions are available for this purpose ([rolling demo](https://github.com/ts-kontakt/antback/blob/main/examples/13_rolling_demo.py)).
+The ```NamedRollingArrays``` and ```PerTickerNamedRollingArrays``` classes are available for this purpose ([rolling demo](https://github.com/ts-kontakt/antback/blob/main/examples/13_rolling_demo.py)).

 ### Performance & Technical Indicators